cocos/cocos-docs/en/getting-started/basics/editor-panels/node-tree.md

 - **Copy/paste**：copy the node to the clipboard and then paste it to other places or open another scene to paste the node just copied.
 - **Copy node**：generate node replication exactly the same with the selected node and they are at the same level.
 - **Rename**：rename the node
-- **Show Path**：In complicated scenes, we sometimes need to get the complete path in the node tree to access it when running the script.
-Click this option so you can see the node's path in **console**.
+- **Show UUID and path of node**：In complicated scenes, we sometimes need to get the complete path in the node tree to access it when running the script.
+Click this option so you can see the path of the currently selected node and its UUID in the **Console**.

 ---